Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 2. Mint — Best Free All-in-One Tracker

-- Credit score monitoring (a genuine bonus for beginners)
+- Credit score monitoring (surprisingly useful for beginners)

 Pricing: